 - 480 hours of work experience in the setting type of the credential being pursued by the candidate.

 All Frog Street CDA courses are offered as a complete set in 3 concentration areas.
 Concentration areas include:

 - Home Visitor Courses

 The Essentials for Working with Young Children Textbook and Essentials Workbook are both required for the Frog Street CDA program.
 These books provide CDA Candidates with everything they need in order to participate in the program and prepare the Professional Portfolio.
 Upon enrollment, these textbooks will be sent to each student.

 Once your Frog Street CDA coursework is complete, the next step is to apply for your CDA credential.
-Candidates MUST submit an application directly to the Council, along with their full $425 application fee.
+Candidates MUST submit an application directly to the CDA Council for Professional Recognition, along with their full $425 application fee.

 Apply here for your CDA: https://www.cdacouncil.org/credentials/apply-for-cda#

 Scholarships may be available in your area for the CDA application and other tuition fees.
 Visit the T.E.A.C.H.
 Early Childhood National Center to find out what’s available in your state.

 Contact FrogStreet at (800) 884-3764 or email@example.com if you have questions — and to learn more on how to begin the CDA registration process.